akeneo/pim-api-docs/content/graphql/setup/best-practices.md

 Our tests have shown noticeable improvements, so don't hesitate to take advantage of it!

 ## Variables usages
 Requests do not need to be dynamically generated.
-You can also use static request with variable parameters, like the example below with the $limit variable.
+You can also use static requests with variable parameters, like the example below with the $limit variable.
 ```graphql [snippet:GraphQL]

 query MyQuery($limit: Int) {
   products(limit:$limit ) {
     items {